Learning Arabic: Top 12 Interesting Reasons to Start

 The Heritage of the Arabic Language

-The importance of the Arabic language is that it is the oldest language that is still characterized by the characteristics of its structures, morphology, grammar, literature, and imagination.
-In addition to the ability of the Arabic language to express the various aspects of science, it is the mother of the group of Arabic languages that originated in the Arabian Peninsula, such as Himyarite, Babylonian, Hebrew, Aramaic, Abyssinian.
+The importance of the Arabic language is that it is the oldest language that is still characterised by the characteristics of its structures, morphology, grammar, literature, and imagination.
+In addition to the ability of the Arabic language to express the various aspects of science, it is the mother of the group of Arabic languages that originated in the Arabian Peninsula, such as Himyarite, Babylonian, Hebrew, Aramaic, and Abyssinian.
 It is one of the Semitic languages, which go back to the sons of Noah.

 Main Arab Identity

-The Arabic language is one of the most important components of Arab identity, as it has worked for a long time to transmit the history and culture of Arab civilizations through time.
+The Arabic language is one of the most important components of Arab identity, as it has worked for a long time to transmit the history and culture of Arab civilisations through time.
 It is considered one of the most important factors that preserved the unification of the Arab nation from the ocean to the Gulf.

 It also contributed in preserving the history of the Arabs since the pre-Islamic era, including their complete history, heroism, and poetry, in addition to the final miracle of the revelation of the Noble Qur’an, which gave it sanctity and divine providence.
-It has transformed from a language specific to the tribes of the desert to the language of an Islamic nation that led civilization for successive centuries.
+It has transformed from a language specific to the tribes of the desert to the language of an Islamic nation that led civilisation for successive centuries.

 The Difficulty of the Arabic Language